DynoRobotics/UnityRos2/README.md

 First of all install the standard ROS2 Crystal Clemmys dependencies for your operating system of choice https://index.ros.org/doc/ros2/Installation/

-Next make sure you've installed Mono https://www.mono-project.com/
+Next make sure you've installed Mono https://www.mono-project.com/ or .Net Core https://www.microsoft.com/net/learn/get-started (not tested, use master branch of rosidl_generator_cs if you do)

 Install Unity
 https://forum.unity.com/threads/unity-hub-v-1-0-0-is-now-available.555547/